aibubbledhilip-crypto/Replit_voyager/replit.md

 ## Recent Changes
 - **2025-11-08**:
   - **Enhanced File Comparison Feature with Flexible Column Mapping and Separate Reports**:
-    - Upload and compare two CSV/XLSX files to identify unique rows, common rows, and data differences
+    - Upload and compare two CSV/XLSX files to identify unique rows and matching key rows
     - **NEW: Flexible column mapping** - Map columns with different names between files (e.g., "customer_id" in File 1 → "id" in File 2)
     - **NEW: Separate downloadable reports** - Each comparison category gets its own CSV file:
       - Summary report (comparison statistics and metadata)
-      - Unique to File 1 (rows only in first file)
+      - Only in File 1 (rows unique to first file)
-      - Unique to File 2 (rows only in second file)
+      - Only in File 2 (rows unique to second file)
-      - Common Rows (identical rows in both files)
-      - Differences (rows with same keys but different values)
+      - Matching Keys (rows with matching keys showing complete side-by-side data from both files with File1_ and File2_ column prefixes)
     - Interactive mapping interface with add/remove rows and dual dropdowns for each mapping
     - Client-side XLSX parsing for instant column extraction
     - Enhanced file upload button styling with primary color for better visibility